rh-uxd/bu-workshop/README.md

 3. In Github, go to your Profile > Repositories > bu-workshop.
 Click the green button in the top right corner that says **“Clone or Download”** and use the clipboard icon to copy that link.

 4. Open the Terminal from your local machine (on Macs search for Terminal.
 Command + space + type in “terminal”).
 Navigate to a folder that you would like to clone the bu-workshop repository into.
-Use `“cd <folder name>”` to open a folder, `“cd ..”` to go back and `“ls”` to see what is inside of the current folder.
+Use `cd <folder name>` to open a folder, `cd ..` to go back and `ls` to see what is inside of the current folder.
 Here is a list of commands for the terminal - https://www.git-tower.com/blog/command-line-cheat-sheet/
 Once you have found the folder, type `git clone <the copied link>`.
 Now you have the repository copied to your local machine!
 **Note:** If you get an error about installing x-code when you try to git clone:
 	a.
 Run in the terminal: `xcode-select --install`